woodRock/fishy-business/docs/source/literature.rst

     * TODO [ ] Read

 Related:
-    * (black2019rapid) use OPLS-DA for adulteration detection in minced beef.
+    * (Black 2019) use OPLS-DA for adulteration detection in minced beef.

 boser1992training
 -----------------